Ecological Restoration

 Naturalistic

-Entirely bermuda and St. Augustine lawns were reduced or eliminated to accommodate perennial beds containing native and adapted plants.
+Entirely bermuda and St. Augustine lawns were eliminated to accommodate perennial beds containing native and adapted plants.
 This garden has seasonal-interest plants and trees, and is planted with summer and winter dormant plants.
 Photos were taken eight months - three years after installation.

 The plant design on this central Austin project compliment the character home the garden will surround.
 This space not only benefits the homeowners, but also the guests they welcome into their space.
 The softscape plan is lower maintenance and drought tolerant, but also a plant palette that thrives in an entirely shaded property.
 Drifts of perennials and even a curated list of wildflowers mean that there will be blooms in every growing season.
 The hardscape plan uses lots of natural materials and penetrable paths.